andreiliphd/pytorch-clean-city-saint-petersburg/README.md

 # Clean Saint Petersbug project
 ============

 In this project I show how we can make Saint Petersburg cleaner by using neural networks.
-Cars with cameras can record videos and send it to government of Saint Petersburg that will use my script to perform analysis of state of city in terms of how clean the it is.
+Cars with cameras can record videos and send it to government of Saint Petersburg that would use my script to perform analysis of state of the city in terms of how clean it is.

 ---